rpdelaney/l4d2-tourney-rules/rules.md

 final scores.
 Results will not be accepted via email, Steam instant messenger, or the Steam Community.

+######5.1.4 How to schedule a match
+A match schedule consists of three elements:

+# The date and time, with the time zones, when the match will begin
+# The number of games that will be played in the match
+# The server(s) on which the games will be played

+Each team must agree on all three points, or the match scheduling is incomplete.

+Competitors are strongly urged to post their complete match schedules to avoid any possibility of miscommunication or dispute about these details at match time.

 #####5.2 Tardiness
 Each team has 15 minutes after the scheduled time to have 4 players in the server and readied up.
 The standard penalty for failure will be a